-With a Volt Save or Volt Spend Account you can use your Volt app at any time to:
+With a Volt Save or Volt Spend Account you can make transactions from your mobile or desktop device at any time to:

 - send payments from your Volt accounts to other bank accounts by using the username we give you and the passcode you choose (Pay Anyone);